Secret Story (French TV series): Video game

 An official video game adaptation of the show was released for the Nintendo DS on 17 September 2009 in France.
 The game was developed and published by Anuman Interactive.

 Secret Story mechanics in Big Brother

-Both the Secret Story and the Big Brother franchises are owned by Endemol Shine Group/Banijay.
+Both the Secret Story and the Big Brother franchises are owned by Endemol Shine Group/Banijay Entertainment.
 In 2010, the company started to add some of the game mechanics from Secret Story, mainly the concept of secrets, in selected seasons of Big Brother internationally.